Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Remain for an entire cycle from wet to dry, and taste the water with your toes – this is one fountain you won't get thrown out of for getting wet!

-Beneath it is a huge space that houses a giant underground water reservoir, as well as the fountain’s machinery, whose massive pumps serve to expel water into the air.⠀⠀⠀⠀⠀⠀
+Beneath it is a huge space that houses a giant underground water reservoir, as well as the fountain’s machinery, whose massive pumps serve to expel water into the air.

 In summer, this is Bordeaux's premier gathering place but if you come in winter (as I did) you'll be disappointed, because the fountain closes for maintenance and to prevent its pipes from freezing.

-France is wealthy in ancient Roman ruins.
-This former amphitheater, in what was then called Burdigala, once seated 22,000 spectators but it is mostly gone – only a few arcades and walls remain.
-It may have been torched during the invasions of Gaul in the third century but, eventually, it was abandoned.
+The Palais Gallien, a former amphitheater in what was then called Burdigala, once seated 22,000 spectators but it is mostly gone – only a few arcades and walls remain.
+It may have been torched during the Barbarian invasions of Gaul in the third century but, eventually, it was abandoned.

 During the 17th century, the ruins served as a haven for thieves and prostitutes and became a dumping ground for the city's mud and waste, until it was turned into a quarry during the Revolution – and much of what was left was destroyed.
-Once he came to power, Napoleon put a stop to the destruction and the remaining walls were classified as historical monuments.
-Head to the rue du Dr Albert Barraud to see what's left.

 Are you an opera fan?